shaman007/Dockerfiles/README.md

 - Rsyslog
 - \*-cli images are used for backups
 - Clamav
-- Language tool that is not particulair useful, since it does not allow you to use Premium features
+- Language tool that is not particulairly useful, since it does not allow you to use Premium features
-- VSFTPD: from https://github.com/fauria/docker-vsftpd.git, needed to be build for ARM support
+- VSFTPD: from https://github.com/fauria/docker-vsftpd.git, needed to be build for ARM support.